 Every two years we recruit 30 writers aged 16-21 from across the north of England.
 We offer a free programme of workshops, one to ones, project activity and professional development.

-In the second year we draw writers in from across the regions for one off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.
+In the second year we come together from across the north for one-off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.

 One to ones